Pull out the highballs and cut some fresh mint; May is officially Mojito Season!

 That said, other than the proper glassware (highballs), fresh-picked mint and fruit, you need a muddler.

-For juicier limes, microwave for 15 seconds or soak in warm water and roll on countertop.
+For juicer limes, microwave for 15 seconds or soak in warm water.
+Roll on countertop.
 To cut into wedges, trim off ends, cut in half, then cut each half into quarters.
 Account for 1 lime per 2 drinks.

 Don’t over-muddle!
 Give enough elbow to release juices from limes and the essence from the mint.